United Kingdom parliamentary expenses scandal: Background and legal proceedings

 In the United Kingdom, MPs can claim expenses, including the cost of accommodation, 'wholly, exclusively and necessarily incurred for the performance of a Member's parliamentary duties'.

-In January 2005 the Freedom of Information Act 2000 came into force, allowing members of the public to request disclosure of information from public bodies.
+In January 2005, the Freedom of Information Act 2000 came into force, allowing members of the public to request disclosure of information from public bodies.
 One early request came from the journalist Jon Ungoed-Thomas.
 Another request came from journalist and freedom of information campaigner Heather Brooke.
 Both asked for details of the expenses claimed by certain MPs to be released.
-The requests were subsequently passed over to the Information commissioner, who joined the journalists' cases together and ordered the release of some information on 15 June 2007.
-House of Commons authorities objected to this order in June 2007 and MPs had, in May 2007, voted in favour of the Freedom of Information (Amendment) Bill which sought to exempt MPs from the 2000 act.
-The House of Commons voted 96 to 25 in favour of the Exemption of the House of Commons amendment but the bill was ultimately withdrawn prior to a second reading in the House of Lords because peers were unwilling to sponsor the bill.
+The requests were subsequently passed over to the Information Commissioner, who joined the journalists' cases together and ordered the release of some information on 15 June 2007.
+House of Commons authorities objected to this order in June 2007, and MPs had, in May 2007, voted in favour of the Freedom of Information (Amendment) Bill, which sought to exempt MPs from the 2000 Act.
+The House of Commons voted 96 to 25 in favour of the Exemption of the House of Commons amendment, but the bill was ultimately withdrawn prior to a second reading in the House of Lords because peers were unwilling to sponsor the bill.

 In February 2008, after referral to an Information Tribunal, it was held that Commons authorities would release information on 14 MPs.
 This decision was subsequently appealed against, delaying the release of information.

-In the tax year 2007–2008, MPs' costs of staying away from their main homes was limited to £23,083.
+In the tax year 2007–2008, MPs' costs of staying away from their main homes were limited to £23,083.

-In January 2009 Harriet Harman, Leader of the House of Commons, tabled a motion which would exempt MPs' expenses from being disclosed under a Freedom of Information request, in order to prevent any further disclosure of information.
-Labour MPs were placed under a three line whip in order to force the motion through the Commons.
+In January 2009, Harriet Harman, Leader of the House of Commons, tabled a motion that would exempt MPs' expenses from being disclosed under a Freedom of Information request, in order to prevent any further disclosure of information.
+Labour MPs were placed under a three-line whip in order to force the motion through the Commons.
 However, opposition parties stated they would vote against the proposals, and large-scale public opposition emerged.
 The proposals were ultimately dropped on 21 January 2009.
 The Commons authorities announced that full disclosure of all MPs' expenses would be published on 1 July 2009.

-Ultimately the media disclosure made the legal appeal moot; the appeal was finally heard at the High Court, which ruled on 16 May 2008 in favour of releasing the information.
+Ultimately, the media disclosure made the legal appeal moot; the appeal was finally heard at the High Court, which ruled on 16 May 2008 in favour of releasing the information.
 No appeal was lodged against the High Court ruling, and the requested details were made public on 23 May 2008.